 - Click the workflow name to open the Forms tab.

 - For the Notifications to Groups form, click the Web Service drop-down, and then select Sender Permissions.

 - Add the integration user, and then click Save Changes.

-- Repeat steps 7-8 for each of the Notifications to Individuals form.
+- Repeat steps 5 and 6 for the Notifications to Individuals form.

 After you have imported the workflow, you need to set the authentication for the xMatters and Remedyforce endpoints in the Integration Builder.

 Before configuring the endpoints, make sure you have set up xMatters as a connected app in Remedyforce.
 You'll need the information from the connected app configuration to set the endpoints in xMatters.

 - Click the Integration Builder tab, and then click the Edit Endpoints button to display the endpoints for the integration.

 - Click the Remedyforce endpoint.
 The Authentication and Grant Type are pre-set to OAuth2 (Salesforce) and Password.
 Set the other settings as follows: